-- BrExpats: Freedom of Movement, citizenship and Brexit in the lives of British citizens resident in the EU27 was funded by the Economic and Social Research Council (Grant Number ES/R000875/1) through the UK in a Changing Europe Initiative.
-Find out more on the project website https://brexitbritsabroad.org - 2.
-While the project has also examined what Brexit means for British citizens resident in Ireland, as their post-Brexit rights rely on a separate free movement arrangement the Common Travel Area between Ireland and the United Kingdom their futures do not fall directly within the scope of the negotiations or the Withdrawal Agreement.
-Hence, I focus here on France, and the case of British citizens resident there, as exceptional within the broader context of the transformation of rights in the EU-26. - 3.
-This is the right under EU law for those who have been legally resident in another EU country for five years continuously to have a status which confirms their right to live in that state permanently and without any conditions.
+- 1. BrExpats: freedom of movement, citizenship and Brexit in the lives of British citizens resident in the EU27 was funded by the Economic and Social Research Council (Grant Number ES/R000875/1) through the UK in a Changing Europe Initiative. - 2.
+This is the right under EU law for those who have been legally resident in another EU country for 5 years continuously to have a status which confirms their right to live in that state permanently and without any conditions.